Greenock

 Greenock (/ˈɡriːnək/; Greenock; Grianaig, /gd/) is a town in Inverclyde, Scotland, located in the west central Lowlands of Scotland.
 The town is the administrative centre of Inverclyde Council.
 It is a former burgh within the historic county of Renfrewshire, and forms part of a contiguous urban area with Gourock to the west and Port Glasgow to the east.

-The 2022 Census for Scotland showed that Greenock had a population of 42,870, a decrease from the 44,248 recorded in the 2011 UK Census.
+The 2022 census showed that Greenock had a population of 42,870, a decrease from the 44,248 recorded in 2011.
 It lies on the south bank of the Clyde at the "Tail of the Bank" where the River Clyde deepens into the Firth of Clyde.

 History

 Name

 Place-name scholar William J. Watson wrote that "Greenock is well known in Gaelic as Grianáig, dative of grianág, 'a sunny knoll.
 The Scottish Gaelic place-name Grianaig is relatively common, with another Greenock near Callander in Menteith (formerly in Perthshire) and yet another at Muirkirk in Kyle, now in East Ayrshire.
 R. M. Smith in (1921) described the alternative derivation from Common Brittonic *Graenag, 'gravelly or sandy place', as more appropriate, accurately describing the original foreshore.
 Johnston (1934) notes that "some Gaels call the seaport Ghónait, and that a possible derivation may be greannach, meaning 'rough, gravelly'.

 The name of the town has had various spellings over time.
 It was printed in early Acts of Parliament as Grinok, Greenhok, Grinock, Greenhoke, Greinnock, and later as Greinok.
 Old Presbyterial records used Grenok, a common spelling until it was changed to Greenock around 1700.
 Grenock was also used in the 19th century, e.g. in Lloyd's List publications.

 The spelling Greenoak was found in two factory accounts dating back to 1717, and a legend developed of a green oak tree at the edge of the Clyde at William Street being used by fishermen to tie up their boats.
 No reliable source has been found referencing green oaks, however, and so this has been generally dismissed as imaginative Anglophone folk etymology.
 Nonetheless the image has frequently been used as an emblem or logo, carved on public buildings, used on banners and badges, and was once emblazoned on the local Co-operative Society emblem.
 It reappeared in 1992 as the new shopping centre's name, the Oak Mall, which uses a green tree as its logo.
 The name is also recalled in a local song ("The Green Oak Tree").
 Significantly, no green oak appears on the former burgh coat of arms, which features the three chalices of the Shaw Stewarts, a sailing ship in full sail, and two herring above the motto "God Speed Greenock".